 Below we've consolidated a list of our most common questions concerning VEVO.
-If you have a question that isn't answered here please feel free to create a ticket so that we can help you out!

 What does VEVO do?

 VEVO hosts music videos from both Universal Music Group and Sony Music Entertainment syndicated on YouTube, with Google and VEVO sharing advertising and similar benefits.
 As of June 6th, 2018 VEVO will be phasing out elements of their owned and operated platforms and will be placing their focus more on their partnership with YouTube.
 After this date, their website and mobile app will no longer be available.

 With VEVO, your video will be placed on a VEVO branded artist YouTube channel.
 With your music video being a part of VEVO's catalog, it has the potential to be placed on VEVO YouTube featured playlists to get more exposure.
 (Symphonic pitches your video for a feature placement to VEVO if requested during the video distribution submission process).
 Having a VEVO branded YouTube channel will also add some verification that you or your artist is on the same level as mainstream artists

 Can I have my video on more than one YouTube channel?